Flagsmith/flagsmith-docs/docs/deployment/kubernetes.md

 value in your helm chart when running in Kubernetes.
 Use a password manager to generate a random hash and set this so that all the API nodes are running with an identical `DJANGO_SECRET_KEY`.

+If you are using our Helm charts and don't provide a `secretKey`, one will be generated for you and shared across the running pods, but this will change upon redeployment, which you probably don't want to happen.

 :::

 The chart handles most environment variables required, but see the